electricimp/Plotly/README.md

 Note that there are several caveats to using this method:

 - This will entirely overwrite style parameters previously set using methods like `AddSecondAxis` or `setStyleDirectly`.
-- If there is an error in formatting *styleTable*, an error may be printed to the console or the call may silently fail.
+- If there is an error in formatting *styleTable*, an error may be passed to *callback* or the call may silently fail.

 ```squirrel
 local style =